 Buttery shortbread in the traditional flavor from the Highlands

-Buttery shortbread flavored with Olivia's own Chai recipe.
-A decadent spicy treat.
+Buttery shortbread with jalapenos and cheddar cheese.
+A savory spicy treat.

 Flapjacks date back to Roman times, fueling armies on the move.
 In the 1600's, flapjacks became a staple in British kitchens.
 "Flap" refers to any flat cake, while "jack" is food eaten by commoners.
 By the 1900's, these chewy oat bars were enjoyed as a hearty comfort snack, something to keep you going between meals.
 Oats baked in a toffee syrup of butter, dark brown sugar and golden syrup-what could be more simply delicious?